 ETC Formula III ⇒ ETC = (BAC – EV) / CPIp

 Calculation for our example.
 Let us assume that project team determines that future cost efficiency would be 125% (or 1.25).

 It simply means that the project team will will require 37500 units of money to build 45 remaining tables.

 The project team determines, after analyzing project’s past performance, that their original estimates were not good.
 The team believes that the cost of remaining work should be re-estimated i.e. ETC should be determined afresh.
 A fresh ETC can by found by estimating the cost of remaining (unfinished) work in the Work Breakdown Structure (WBS).
 You can re-estimate the cost of remaining work components (work packages and activities) and then total then total them Upwards in the WBS to determine a fresh ETC. There is no ETC formula for this scenario.

-There are number of formulas in EVM.
-You can read Earned Value Management Formulas for a quick snapshot of all the EVM formulas.
-You need to understand the these formulas to answer PMP questions.
-A mere memorization of the formulas would not help – you may not be able to apply the correct formula.
+There are number of other formulas in EVM.
+You can read Earned Value Management Formulas for a quick snapshot of all of them.
+You need to understand the these to answer PMP questions correctly.
+A mere memorization of the formulas would not help – you may not be able to apply the correct one.
 It is better understand the concept and then apply the formula(s) as required.

 EVM is difficult topic.
-If you still have any confusion on ETC or EVM, you can write a comment and I will respond to it.
+Do you still have any confusion about Estimate To Complete?
+You can write a comment and I will respond to it.

 Disclosure: This article contains affiliate links - it means that, if you buy from any of these links, then I will receive a small commission that would help me in maintaining this blog for free.
 However, for you, there is no extra cost.
 I recommend only those products that I believe will definitely help the certification aspirants.